At KAM, we are always happy to answer questions. Here are a few that our visitors most frequently ask.

 In addition to the titles listed, the museum often keeps a small supply of art catalogues on hand for purchase by visitors.
 To see whether a catalogue is available for purchase on site, please call 217 244 0516 during regular business hours or ask during your visit to the museum.

 Krannert Art Museum staff member information is located on our Staff page.
 Administration, Collections & Exhibition Management, Curatorial, Development, Education, and Security & Facilities staff can be reached by clicking the "Contact" links beneath each name and title.
 Automated information on Krannert Art Museum is also available by telephone at 217 333 1861.

-As the academic art museum at the University of Illinois, the museum plans its exhibition program well in advance with an emphasis on projects that create dynamic curricular connections and participatory forms of engagement, explore timely and compelling issues of culture and society in historical and contemporary contexts, encourage innovative and integrated forms of teaching and learning, and promote global perspectives.
+As the academic art museum at the University of Illinois, the museum plans its exhibition program well in advance and is driven largely by in-depth research by KAM's curatorial team.
+Krannert Art Museum exhibitions promote projects that create dynamic curricular connections and participatory forms of engagement, explore timely and compelling issues of culture and society in historical and contemporary contexts, encourage innovative and integrated forms of teaching and learning, and promote global perspectives.

 While Krannert Art Museum reviews all inquiries that come through our website, we do not guarantee a response to solicitations.
 For information on upcoming exhibitions, please visit the Exhibitions pages.
 For information on university partnerships and teaching at KAM, please visit the Academic Engagement pages.

 Krannert Art Museum tours are designed to provide in-depth explorations of particular galleries and works of art within them.
 There is no charge for guided tours, which can be booked for university classes, schools, and groups of 8 or more who would like a docent or tour guide.
 Groups of 7 or fewer may take a self-guided tour anytime the museum is open.
 More informaiton can be found on the Plan a Tour page.